K

 Kick around, give signs of life kstar̓qqnčut

-kick ktar̓qksn̓čút
+kick, kick around, kicking ktar̓qksn̓čút

-kick ktar̓qxnám̓
+kick feet ktar̓qxnám̓

 kick something ktr̓qiksn̓t